-The Program serves as a gateway to a global community of frontline negotiators.
+The Peer Workshop Program serves as a gateway to a global community of frontline negotiators.
 At each workshop, participants connect with experienced peers from other leading humanitarian organizations from across their region and beyond.
-More than 750 field practitioners have joined the Program since 2017.
+More than 900 field practitioners have joined the Program since 2017.

-By joining this community, field practitioners get exclusive access to specialized CCHN activities, such as operational simulations, peer-to-peer exchanges, thematic retreats, the Training of Facilitators and the Peer Circles Program.
+By joining this community, field practitioners get exclusive access to specialized CCHN activities, such the Training of Facilitators, Specialized Sessions and the Peer Circles Program.
 These more advanced activities regularly take place in regional hubs around the world.

 The Program’s core objectives are to: